-The first suggestion I have is to open a separate word document and just start writing.
+The first suggestion I have is to open a separate Word document and just start writing.
 Make a list of all of the jobs or internships you have held in the past.
-Then move on to offices or titles you have held for say a club or organization, even if you were just a participating member this is something that you can put on a resume.
+Then move on to offices or titles you have held for on-campus and community clubs and organizations, even if you were just a participating member this is something you can put on a resume.
 Then move on to all of your volunteer experiences.
-Make sure that you include all of the little things.
-If you mentored in a classroom or after school program or going to help out at local events or a nursing home, these are all great examples of volunteerism to boost your resume.
+Make sure you include all of the little things.
+If you mentored in a classroom or after school program or going to help out at local events or a nursing home, these are all great examples of using volunteerism to boost your resume.

 The next step is to go through and list all of the duties you had under these headings.
-Don’t worry about the wording at this point just get it down.
-If you can get a majority of your duties down it will make it a lot easier to write your resume when you get to that step.
+Don’t worry about the wording at this point, just get it all written down.
+If you can get a majority of your duties down in the document, it will make it a lot easier to write your resume when you get to that step.

 Now you are almost there.
 All you have left is to plug and chug!
 The next step after you pick the experiences that pertain to the job you are applying for.
-It is time choose your power verbs to start off each of the descriptions of your duties.
-There is a list located in the Career Handbook.
-It is important to try and use as many different power verbs as possible in order to describe these duties so that it makes you sound very well rounded.
+It is time to choose your action verbs to start off each of the descriptions of your duties.
+It is important to try to use different action verbs throughout your resume to describe your duties to show you’re well-rounded and to keep the reader interested.

 The final step is to polish it.
-Great resources offered by Career Services for this are the peer educators and Career Counselors.
-Some easily missed mistakes include tenses of the verbs and periods.
+Great resources offered by Career & Internship Services for this include meeting with the Peer Educators and/or Career Counselors.
+They can help you develop the descriptions of your different experiences, formatting of your document, and much more.
+Some easily missed mistakes can include tenses of the verbs and periods.
 It is habit to put a period at the end of a line or a thought, but most of the time you do not write in complete sentences on resumes so periods are not needed.

-By following these steps and carefully examining your resume before handing it over to employers you can have a rock solid resume that will help you to land an interview and potentially a job.
-You will also have a great foundation for resumes you need to write in the future or even just to tailor the one that you have to make it fit the job you are applying for.
+By following these steps and carefully examining your resume before handing it over to employers you can have a rock solid resume that will help you to land an interview.
+You will also have a great foundation for resumes you need to write in the future or even just to tailor the one you have to make it fit the job you are applying for.